 Participant Accounts.
-Each participant's account is credited with an allocation of (a) the Sponsor's discretionary contribution and (b) plan earnings.
-The benefit to which a participant is entitled is the benefit that can be provided from the participant's account.
-The self-directed investment account allows participants to invest in investment holdings of their choice.
+Each participant's account is credited with the participant's contributions and allocations of (a) the Sponsor's contributions and, (b) Plan earnings (losses) and charged with an allocation of administrative expenses.
+Allocations are based on the participant's account balance, as defined.
+The benefit to which a participant is entitled is the benefit that can be provided from the participant's accounts.